openhealthcare/opal-lab/README.md

 }
 ```

-This is an abstraction for the OPAL framework that allows the inclusion of different types of test.
+This is an abstraction for the Opal framework that allows the inclusion of different types of test.

 # Installation